 and Joint Integrated Simulation (called 'jis').
 In the former

 it involves mainly the staff at the Goddard Space Flight Center (GSFC),

 and in the latter case, it involves the entire team associated with the

 mission, including the astronaut crew at the Johnson Space Center

 sometimes in a water tank to simulate weightlessness.
-During the
+During

 training, we go thru each mission day, calling each day by their

 Thus, the first day is called EVA1 (for Extra Vehicular Activity #1),